Table of Contents

 And lastly we have the backup server.
 As I stated in my goals, data safety is my top priority.
 Having a backup server located elsewhere is a great way to protect against disasters or home break-ins.
 If the main server is stolen or destroyed, the backup server can be used to restore the latest backups.
 If the backup server is stolen or destroyed, the latest data is still safe on the main server.

-Let’s in the following sections, I’ll explore different aspects of the project and which choice best aligns with my goals.
+In the following sections, I’ll explore different aspects of the project and which choice best aligns with my goals.

 Seeing this 3 part system, I’m thinking of naming the servers Melchior (main), Balthasar (bastion), and Casper (backup).
 This is a reference to the Magi System from Neon Genesis Evangelion.